jonathanhogg/flitter/docs/canvas3d.md

 being dispatched.
 This allows the OpenGL early depth-testing to immediately discard fragments of objects that are hidden by a nearer object.

-After non-transparent instances have been dispatched, all instances with translucency are collected together and rendered in back-to-front depth order, followed by all instances with transparency in back-to-front depth order.
-Using translucency forces an additional render pass for the translucent objects to build up a backface depth/normal buffer.
+After non-transparent instances have been rendered, all instances with translucency are collected together in front-to-back order and rendered into auxiliary buffers to collect back-face lighting and depth data.
+All instances with either transparency or translucency are then rendered in back-to-front depth order.

 Depth-buffer *writing* is turned **off** when rendering instances with transparency.
 This means that all transparent objects will be rendered fully